publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch91/m__us_usc_t7_s6204.md

         (1) __In general__

-        Such order shall provide that funds paid to the Board as assessments under subsection (d) of this section—
+        Such order shall provide that funds paid to the Board as assessments under subsection (d)—

             (A)

              may be used by the Board to—

-                (i) pay for research, promotion, and consumer information described in the budget of the Board under subsection (c) of this section and for other expenses incurred by the Board in the administration of an order;
+                (i) pay for research, promotion, and consumer information described in the budget of the Board under subsection (c) and for other expenses incurred by the Board in the administration of an order;

                 (ii) pay such other expenses for the administration, maintenance, and functioning of the Board as may be authorized by the Secretary; and